serhat-dirik/docker4jboss/image-jon3-server/README.md

 JON 3 Server
 =======

-A comprehensive, all in one JON 3 Server image.
-Database, Storage, Server & Local agent components are installed locally.
-This image contains only EAP & EWS agent plugin packs.
-If you need to manage other JBoss components, you need to download and import those plugins into the JON Server as well.
+A comprehensive, all in one JON 3.3 Server image extended from [postgres image](../image-postgres-9/README.md).
+Database, Storage, Server & Local agent components are all installed locally.
+This image contains all agent plugin packs, so almost all JBoss Middleware can be monitored and managed.

 ### Image Content